Petite bourgeoisie: Role in fascism

 Historically, Karl Marx predicted that the petite bourgeoisie was to lose in the course of economic development.
 The [petty bourgeoise] sink[s] gradually into the proletariat, partly because their diminutive capital does not suffice for the scale on which Modern Industry is carried on, and is swamped in the competition with the large capitalists, partly because their specialized skill is rendered worthless by new methods of production.The livelihood of the petite bourgeoisie is thus threatened.
 Competition with the big bourgeoise and simultaneous pressures from the proletariat leaves them in a precarious position.
-Marx acknowledges the petit bourgeoise, still, want to preserve the existing relations of property and cannot be revolutionary like the proletariat.
+Marx acknowledges that the petit bourgeois, still, want to preserve the existing relations of property and cannot be revolutionary like the proletariat.

 Marxist theorists say that the instability of the petite bourgeoisie, when augmented in times of crisis, leads to its attraction to forms of government such as fascism.
 Trotsky concluded:The fascists find their human material mainly in the petty bourgeoisie.
 The latter has been entirely ruined by big capital.
 There is no way out for it in the present social order, but it knows of no other.
 Its dissatisfaction, indignation, and despair are diverted by the fascists away from big capital and against the workers.
 It may be said that fascism is the act of placing the petty bourgeoisie at the disposal of its most bitter enemies.
-In this way, big capital ruins the middle classes and then, with the help of hired fascist demagogues, incites the despairing petty bourgeoisie against the worker.Daniel Guerin concluded:The middle classes, caught between menacing big business and an aggressive working class, have become enraged and turned toward fascism.Historian Richard Pipes claimed that although the Nazi Party originally consisted mainly of the petit bourgeoise, by the end of the 1920s workers joined the party en masse, becoming the largest occupational group in the party by 1934.
+In this way, big capital ruins the middle classes and then, with the help of hired fascist demagogues, incites the despairing petty bourgeoisie against the worker.Daniel Guerin concluded:The middle classes, caught between menacing big business and an aggressive working class, have become enraged and turned toward fascism.Historian Richard Pipes claimed that although the Nazi Party originally consisted mainly of the petit bourgeois, by the end of the 1920s workers joined the party en masse, becoming the largest occupational group in the party by 1934.

 Wilhelm Reich also highlighted the principal support of the rise of fascism in Germany given by the petite bourgeoisie and middle class in The Mass Psychology of Fascism.
 He claimed that the middle classes were a hotbed for political reaction due to their reliance on the patriarchal family (according to Reich, small businesses are often self-exploiting enterprises of families headed by the father, whose morality binds the family together in their somewhat precarious economic position) and the sexual repression that underlies it.